Algerian cuisine: Drinks

 Green tea with mint is generally drunk in the afternoon and during ceremonies with pastries.
 When fresh mint is not available, dried leaves can be used instead.
 Geranium tea can also be prepared with geranium leaves instead of mint.
-Generally, tea is prepared with green tea leaves, either of the gunpowder blend or chaara sandook (green tea with a lighter taste han the bitter gunpowder blend).
+Generally, tea is prepared with green tea leaves, either of the gunpowder blend or chaara sandook (green tea with a lighter taste than the bitter gunpowder blend).

 Algerians are heavy coffee consumers; thick espresso and black coffee are very popular, Algerian breakfast consists of a latte coffee with croissants or bread with butter or any Algerian sweets like Algerian baklawa, msemen or baghrir topped with honey or jam.
-Mazagran which is said to be the “original iced coffee” originated in Algeria, it is a cold sweetened coffee drink.Sherbet mazhar is a traditional beverage drunk during marriages in the northern parts of the country.
+Mazagran, which is said to be the “original iced coffee”, originated in Algeria; it is a cold sweetened coffee drink.

+Cherbet mazhar is a traditional beverage drunk during marriages in the northern parts of the country.
 It is a syrup made with water, sugar and orange flower water (mazhar).
 Sherbet Miliana is another traditional syrup made from cherries originating from Miliana.